smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

    - Filtering

         - Azure AD Connect offers a number of different filtering options that determine the scope of synchronized Active Directory objects.
-While organizational unit based filtering is the most straightforward to configure option, the scope can be based on a value of individual Active Directory attributes, which offers object-level granularity.
+While organizational unit-based filtering is the most straightforward to configure option, the scope can be based on a value of individual Active Directory attributes, which offers object-level granularity.

         - Configuring attribute-based filtering relies on declarative provisioning, which is configurable by using Synchronization Rules Editor, included in the installation of Azure AD Connect.
 It can be applied when importing objects from Active Directory into to the metaverse (inbound) or when exporting objects from the metaverse to Azure AD (outbound).
 The recommended approach involves inbound filtering because this is easiest to maintain.
-Outbound fitlering might be required in some scenarios, such as, for example, joining objects from more than one Active Directory forest before applying the filtering logic.
+Outbound filtering might be required in some scenarios, such as, for example, joining objects from more than one Active Directory forest before applying the filtering logic.

         - In inbound filtering, the scope determines which objects to synchronize or not synchronize.
 The scope has a group and a clause to determine when a sync rule is in scope.
 A group contains one or many clauses.
 There is a logical *AND* between multiple clauses, and a logical *OR* between multiple groups.
 Objects which are supposed to be synchronized to Azure AD must have the metaverse attribute **cloudFiltered** not set to a value to be synchronized.
 If this attribute's value is set to **TRUE**, then the object is not synchronized.
 It is important to note that, in general, this attribute should not be set to **FALSE**.
 To make sure that multiple rules can affect its value, the attribute is supposed to have the value of either **TRUE** or **NULL** (not set).
 There are, however, scenarios where the choice of **FALSE** is appropriate, such as, so called *positive* filtering, where you do specify which objects to include (rather than exclude) based on the value of their designated attribute.